Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 Declarative code describes the end result, but does not act as a step-by-step guide of how to do it.
 In practice, that means declarative code is lightweight, easier to understand and change, and has fewer bugs.
-However, declarative code is error prone which is why we use Typescript to help prevent these errors that may break our application.
+However, declarative code is error prone, which is why we use Typescript to help prevent these errors that may break our application.

 ### What a file looks like that incorporates React